Phantas0s/soft-skill-book/README.md

-# Building Your Mouseless Development Environment
+# Soft Skills for Developers

-This is the landing page for my book, [Building your Mouseless Development Environment](https://themouseless.dev/).
+This is the landing page for my book, Soft Skills for Developers.

 ## Licence